lanuxos/chaiyogcpseason4/CreateandManageCloudSQLforPostgreSQLInstances.md

 - count
 SELECT COUNT(*) FROM distribution_centers;
 ## create and manage cloud sql for postgresql instances: challenge lab [GSP355]
+- Challenge scenario
+Your employer has a stand-alone PostgreSQL database on a Compute Instance VM.
+You have been tasked with migrating the database to a Cloud SQL for PostgreSQL instance using Database Migration Services and VPC Peering.
+You are then required to configure and test Cloud SQL IAM Database Authentication on the migrated instance, and finally enable backups and point-in-time recovery so that the database is protected.
+You are required to confirm that point-in-time recovery works by using it to create a clone of the database to a particular timestamp.
 ### migrate a stand-alone postgresql database to a cloud sql for postgresql instance
 Migration user name : Postgres Migration User Migration user password : DMS_1s_cool!
+\l              # LIST DATABASES
+\c DATABASE;    # USE DATABASE
+\dt;            # SHOW ALL TABLES distribution_centers
+inventory_items
+order_items
+products
+users
 - Prepare the stand-alone PostgreSQL database for migration
+    1. Enable the Google Cloud APIs required for Database Migration Services
+      - Database Migration API
+      - Service Networking API
+    2. Upgrade the target databases on the postgres-vm virtual machine with the pglogical database extension
+    3. You must install and configure the pglogical database extension on the stand-alone PostgreSQL database on the postgres-vm Compute Instance VM.
+The pglogical database extension package that you must install is named postgresql-13-pglogical

+    sudo apt install postgresql-13-pglogical

+    4. To complete the configuration of the pglogical database extension you must edit the PostgreSQL configuration file /etc/postgresql/13/main/postgresql.conf to enable the pglogical database extension and you must edit the /etc/postgresql/13/main/pg_hba.conf to allow access from all hosts

+    ```
+    #GSP918 - added configuration for pglogical database extension

+    wal_level = logical         # minimal, replica, or logical
+    max_worker_processes = 10   # one per database needed on provider node
+                                # one per node needed on subscriber node
+    max_replication_slots = 10  # one per node needed on provider node
+    max_wal_senders = 10        # one per node needed on provider node
+    shared_preload_libraries = 'pglogical'
+    max_wal_size = 1GB
+    min_wal_size = 80MB

+    listen_addresses = '*'         # what IP address(es) to listen on, '*' is all
+    ```
+    `host    all all 0.0.0.0/0   md5`

+    sudo su - postgres -c "gsutil cp gs://cloud-training/gsp918/pg_hba_append.conf ."
+    sudo su - postgres -c "gsutil cp gs://cloud-training/gsp918/postgresql_append.conf ."
+    sudo su - postgres -c "cat pg_hba_append.conf >> /etc/postgresql/13/main/pg_hba.conf"
+    sudo su - postgres -c "cat postgresql_append.conf >> /etc/postgresql/13/main/postgresql.conf"

+    sudo systemctl restart postgresql@13-main

+    5. Create a dedicated user for database migration on the stand-alone database
+    6. The new user that you create on the stand-alone PostgreSQL installation on the postgres-vm virtual machine must be configured using the following user name and password:
+        - Migration user name : Postgres Migration User
+        - Migration user password : DMS_1s_cool!

+    CREATE USER 'Postgres Migration User' PASSWORD 'DMS_1s_cool!';

+    ALTER DATABASE orders OWNER TO 'Postgres Migration User';
+    ALTER DATABASE distribution_centers OWNER TO 'Postgres Migration User';
+    ALTER DATABASE inventory_items OWNER TO 'Postgres Migration User';
+    ALTER DATABASE order_items OWNER TO 'Postgres Migration User';
+    ALTER DATABASE products OWNER TO 'Postgres Migration User';
+    ALTER DATABASE users OWNER TO 'Postgres Migration User';

+    ALTER ROLE 'Postgres Migration User' WITH REPLICATION;

+    7. Grant that user the required privileges and permissions for databases to be migrated

+    \c postgres;

+    GRANT USAGE ON SCHEMA pglogical TO 'Postgres Migration User';
+    GRANT ALL ON SCHEMA pglogical TO 'Postgres Migration User';

+    GRANT SELECT ON pglogical.tables TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.depend TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.local_node TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.local_sync_status TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.node TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.node_interface TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.queue TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.replication_set TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.replication_set_seq TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.replication_set_table TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.sequence_state TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.subscription TO 'Postgres Migration User';

+    \c distribution_centers;

+    GRANT USAGE ON SCHEMA pglogical TO 'Postgres Migration User';
+    GRANT ALL ON SCHEMA pglogical TO 'Postgres Migration User';

+    GRANT SELECT ON pglogical.tables TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.depend TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.local_node TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.local_sync_status TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.node TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.node_interface TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.queue TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.replication_set TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.replication_set_seq TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.replication_set_table TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.sequence_state TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.subscription TO 'Postgres Migration User';

+    \c inventory_items;

+    GRANT USAGE ON SCHEMA pglogical TO 'Postgres Migration User';
+    GRANT ALL ON SCHEMA pglogical TO 'Postgres Migration User';

+    GRANT SELECT ON pglogical.tables TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.depend TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.local_node TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.local_sync_status TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.node TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.node_interface TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.queue TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.replication_set TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.replication_set_seq TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.replication_set_table TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.sequence_state TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.subscription TO 'Postgres Migration User';

+    \c order_items;

+    GRANT USAGE ON SCHEMA pglogical TO 'Postgres Migration User';
+    GRANT ALL ON SCHEMA pglogical TO 'Postgres Migration User';

+    GRANT SELECT ON pglogical.tables TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.depend TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.local_node TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.local_sync_status TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.node TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.node_interface TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.queue TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.replication_set TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.replication_set_seq TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.replication_set_table TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.sequence_state TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.subscription TO 'Postgres Migration User';

+    \c products;

+    GRANT USAGE ON SCHEMA pglogical TO 'Postgres Migration User';
+    GRANT ALL ON SCHEMA pglogical TO 'Postgres Migration User';

+    GRANT SELECT ON pglogical.tables TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.depend TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.local_node TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.local_sync_status TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.node TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.node_interface TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.queue TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.replication_set TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.replication_set_seq TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.replication_set_table TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.sequence_state TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.subscription TO 'Postgres Migration User';

+    \c users;

+    GRANT USAGE ON SCHEMA pglogical TO 'Postgres Migration User';
+    GRANT ALL ON SCHEMA pglogical TO 'Postgres Migration User';

+    GRANT SELECT ON pglogical.tables TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.depend TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.local_node TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.local_sync_status TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.node TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.node_interface TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.queue TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.replication_set TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.replication_set_seq TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.replication_set_table TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.sequence_state TO 'Postgres Migration User';
+    GRANT SELECT ON pglogical.subscription TO 'Postgres Migration User';

+    8. You must make sure that all of the tables in the orders database have a primary key set before you start the migration.

+    GRANT USAGE ON SCHEMA public TO 'Postgres Migration User';
+    GRANT ALL ON SCHEMA public TO 'Postgres Migration User';

+    GRANT SELECT ON public.distribution_centers TO 'Postgres Migration User';
+    GRANT SELECT ON public.inventory_items TO 'Postgres Migration User';
+    GRANT SELECT ON public.order_items TO 'Postgres Migration User';
+    GRANT SELECT ON public.products TO 'Postgres Migration User';
+    GRANT SELECT ON public.users TO 'Postgres Migration User';

+    \c distribution_centers;
+    CREATE EXTENSION distribution_centers;
+    \c inventory_items;
+    CREATE EXTENSION inventory_items;
+    \c order_items;
+    CREATE EXTENSION order_items;
+    \c products;
+    CREATE EXTENSION products;
+    \c users;
+    CREATE EXTENSION users;

 - Migrate the stand-alone PostgreSQL database to a Cloud SQL for PostgreSQL instance

 -
 ### promote a cloud sql to be a stand-alone instance for reading and writing data
 -